rscherf/Switcher/README.md

 </a>
 ```

 Switcher will scan all the links in the set and determine if any can be deeplinked to native apps.
-If a username can't be derived from a URL pattern, Switcher will look for the `data-username` attribute.
+If a username can't be found in `data-username` attribute, Switcher will attempt to derive it from the URL.

+If the native iOS app isn't installed, Switcher will load the link as expected.

 Options/Settings